Loans for larger projects | Loans for small enterprises

 EBRD loans are based on current market rates and are priced competitively.
 Following a successful enquiry and once a project has been presented to the Bank, financial terms can be discussed in detail with banking staff.
 The EBRD does not subsidise projects, nor does it offer soft loans.

-The Bank offers both fixed and floating interest rates:
+The Bank offers both fixed and floating interest rates (such as LIBOR).

-As the type rate directly affects profitability, a project's financial structure should preferably include both floating and fixed rate loans.
+As the type rate directly affects profitability, a project's financial structure may include both floating and fixed rate loans.
 The mix is evaluated with respect to client and project sensitivities to interest rate movements.

 Fees and charges